 These large, bell-shaped structures that resemble a beehive are made from a durable, natural pressed material called eco-board.
 They’re designed to be eye-catching and to spark conversation among neighbours.

 While these impressive structures are truly something to marvel at, don’t be intimidated — an old plastic bucket works too.
 What’s important is that the worms can’t escape, and pests can’t get in.

 That, and just the right balance of humidity, airflow, carbon matter, darkness, and temperature (between 5 and 25 degrees Celsius).
 The result of this delicate ambience is a stink-free, pest-free worm utopia.

 How did they start in Amsterdam?

-The goal sounds ambitious, but Van Ziel has no doubt it’s possible.
-In Rotterdam, it may happen even sooner.
-He says they may be further behind on neighbourhood worm hotels, but with their larger-scale community composting projects they will soon “really be able to start making a serious difference.”
+This goal sounds ambitious, but Van Ziel has no doubt it’s possible.
+He says they may be further behind on neighbourhood worm hotels, but with their larger-scale community composting projects, they will soon “really be able to start making a serious difference.”

 How exactly do worm hotels work?

 Local residents stop by, leaving their organic waste at the hotel (the composting container/cabinet/beehive thing).
 The diligent worms eat, poo, and convert the scraps into vermicompost (worm poo with a touch of fungi, bacteria, and other organic matter).

 The compost can be harvested after about four months, but it’s even better if left for at least six.
 It’s then ready to be mixed with your garden soil or added to your planters.

 The municipality offers specific guidelines on just what materials you can and can’t check into your worm hotel.